scottfjennings/ACR_waterbird_data_management/README.md

 # ACR_waterbird_data_management
 Code to compile and clean waterbird abundance data collected by Audubon Canyon Ranch as part of a long term monitoring project on Tomales Bay, CA

 This README provides some background information on this monitoring project and the prior method of data management, and brief description of the repository contents.
-The [vignette](https://github.com/scottfjennings/ACR_waterbird_data_management/blob/main/vignette.md) contains a worked example of how to call the series of functions in this repository, and provides more detail on the rationale for each step of the process.
+The code file `code/waterbird_data_management_workflow.R` (https://github.com/scottfjennings/ACR_waterbird_data_management/blob/main/code/waterbird_data_management_workflow.R) contains a worked example of how to call the series of functions in this repository, and provides more detail on the rationale for each step of the process.